2. Competitive advantages

 UN agencies: engage with local representations but also watch out for competitive tenders to offer media services

 US donors: depending on the country, bilateral opportunities can be relatively common and application procedures are generally quite straightforward.
+Check your local US embassy for current funding opportunities.

 Not all donors are willing to give unknown organisations a first chance.